-You can search for and view planning applications in Northern Ireland online via the Public Access site.
+You can search for and view planning applications online for the other 10 councils and the Department via the Public Access site.

 Public Access contains details of planning applications received since 1973 and includes copies of plans, maps drawings and other associated documents for applications received from mid-2010 onwards.

 If you wish to view the details of any application not on Public Access, please contact the relevant local council’s planning office.